Lake Area Foundation Bylaws

 (4) Assist the Board and staff in the activities of the Foundation.

 Section 4.
-Election of Directors: Each county, through the general membership in that county, shall recommend to the LCADD Board of Directors one advisory committee member to serve on the Foundation Board of Directors.
-Additionally, a nominating committee of the LCADD Board of Directors shall recommend five members as outlined in Article IV, Section 1.
-The election of Directors shall be accomplished at the January LCADD Board meeting each year
+Election of Directors: Each county, through the general membership in that county, shall recommend to the LAF Board of Directors one advisory committee member to serve on the Foundation Board of Directors.
+Additionally, a nominating committee of the LAF Board of Directors shall recommend five members as outlined in Article IV, Section 1.
+The election of Directors shall be accomplished at the May LAF Board meeting each year. .

 MEETINGS OF MEMBERS

 Section 1.
-Annual Meetings: The annual meeting of the general membership of the Foundation shall be held on the fourth Thursday in March each year or such other date as the Foundation Board of Directors shall designate.
+Annual Meetings: The annual meeting of the general membership of the Foundation shall be held on the third Tuesday in August each year or such other date as the Foundation Board of Directors shall designate.